Information About Troop 29

 Each patrol is issued a compliment of equipment for camping for which they are responsible.

 Boy LeadershipIt is the PLC's (Patrol Leaders Council) policy to have a Senior Patrol Leader elected by the scouts twice each year.
-Candidates for this position express interest to the Scoutmaster and are accepted based upon a review of credentials.
-Generally, there will be two candidates.
-The Scoutmaster will consider the scout's leadership, attendance, attitude and knowledge in determining eligible candidates.
+Candidates for this position express interest to the Scoutmaster.
+Candidates must review the job description and commit themselves to attending meetings and outtings during their term of office since they are expected to be leading the troop.

-Once elected Senior Patrol Leaders will select, and subject to approval by the Scoutmaster, an Assistant Senior Patrol leader and a slate of warrant officers.
+Once elected Senior Patrol Leaders will select, an Assistant Senior Patrol leader and a slate of warrant officers.

 Each six months, patrol leaders are elected by scouts in each patrol.
-Assigned leadership positions determined are determined every six months as well.
+Patrol leaders will then select their patrol warrant officers.

 Leadership training is provided to the PLC regularly.

-The PLC evaluates the performance of assigned leadership positions and determines whether such leaders have performed their duties.
-Assigned leaders may be removed at the discretion of the PLC or Scoutmaster if they fail to meet the responsibilities necessary to earn leadership credit for advancement.
+The PLC evaluates the performance of elected and selected leadership positions and determines whether such leaders have performed their duties.
+Leaders may be removed at the discretion of the PLC or Scoutmaster if they fail to meet the responsibilities necessary to earn leadership credit for advancement.

 The Adult Uniformed Leaders consists of a wide variety of individuals from many different backgrounds who contribute their time and energy to making the troop work.
 Each Assistant Scoutmaster can choose an area of interest to pursue and determine the amount of time and commitment they feel comfortable to giving the troop.

-Assistant Scoutmasters and boy leaders report to the Scoutmaster, who has ultimate decision making regarding troop operations and programs on a day-to-day basis.
+Assistant Scoutmasters report to the Scoutmaster, who has ultimate decision making regarding troop operations and programs on a day-to-day basis.

-CostsCurrently, dues to join our troop are $60 per year, which includes a subscription to Boy's Life magazine and insurance.
+CostsCurrently, dues are $75 per year, which includes advancement recognition, a subscription to Boy's Life magazine, Council insurance, and a small administrative fee.

 Troop 29 operates on an a'la carte basis for camping activities with each scout choosing to participate in an event and funding that event.
 Activities are planned on a break even basis.